Book – The Psychology of Money (Summary)

 Benefits of savings without specific Reason –

-- Saving is a hedge against life’s inevitable ability to surprise the hell out of you at the worst possible moment.
+- Saving is a hedge against life’s inevitable ability to surprise you at the worst possible moment.

 - It gives you time to think.
-It lets you change course on your own terms.
+It lets you change course on your terms.

 - The flexibility and control over your time is an unseen return on wealth.

-7) Few Lines to Encourage Start or Boost Saving Money –
+7) Few Lines for Starting or Boost Saving Money –

-Morgan summarizes couple of general rule to handle money and it applies no matter what your goals –
+Morgan summarizes a couple of general rules to handle Money, and it applies no matter what your goals –

 - Less ego, more wealth.
-Saving money is the gap between your ego and your income, and wealth is what you don’t see.
+Saving Money is the gap between your ego and your income; wealth is what you don’t see.

-- No matter how much you earn, you will never build wealth unless you can put a lid on how much fun you can have with your money right now, today.
+- No matter how much you earn, you will never build wealth unless you can put a lid on how much fun you can have with your Money today.

-- Use money to gain control over your time, because not having control of your time is such a powerful and universal drag on happiness.
+- Use Money to gain control over your time because not having power is such a powerful and universal drag on happiness.

 - Respect the mess.
-Smart, informed, and reasonable people can disagree in finance, because people have vastly different goals and desires.
-There is no single right answers; just the answer that works for you.
+Intelligent, informed, and reasonable people can disagree in finance because people have vastly different goals and desires.
+There are no single correct answers, just the answer that works for you.

-This is the best book I have read on money so far.
-It helped me in understanding why I behave the way I do with money, and get better at it.
+This is the best book I have read on Money so far.
+It helped me understand why I behave like I do with Money and get better at it.

-I highly recommend this book for everyone, who knows money rules and yet not getting better with it.
+I highly recommend this book to everyone who knows money rules yet is not improving.

-If you like this book, you may also like Think and Grow Rich.
-Check out summary here.
+If you like this book, you may also like Mind Over Money.

 Thank you for reading.